Irv Maze

-Maze graduated from Indiana University in 1972, and University of Louisville Brandeis School of Law in 1975.
+Maze graduated from Indiana University Bloomington in 1972, and University of Louisville Brandeis School of Law in 1975.
 He and his wife Peggy have 5 children.

 Prior to being elected Jefferson County Attorney, Maze was elected to multiple terms to the Jefferson County Fiscal Court before Louisville and Jefferson County were merged in 2002.

 In winning his first term as Jefferson County Attorney, Maze defeated Republican nominee Steve Pence, who later served as Lieutenant Governor of Kentucky (2003–07).

 In 2007, Maze ran for Lieutenant Governor of Kentucky as the running mate of Jonathan Miller; however, they dropped out of the race prior to the primary election, and endorsed eventual general election winner Steve Beshear.

 Maze won re-election to a third term as Jefferson County Attorney in 2006.
 In 2008 he was appointed to a vacant judgeship on the Jefferson County Circuit Court.
 In 2012, Maze was appointed to the Kentucky Court of Appeals.